Worksheet Week 2

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-• The result is insignificant, and we therefore accept the null hypothesis.
-This means that the variance in the two samples is equal.
+• The result is significant, and we therefore reject the null hypothesis.
+This means that the variance in the two samples is not equal.

 • Now we can perform the t-test.
 We once again specify alternative="less" as an option, due to the same reasoning as before.